wmason1997/WM-Express-JS-Note-Taker/README.md

 ![Screenshot of Deployed Application](/public/assets/images/WM-Express-JS-Note-Taker-Heroku-Deployed-Screenshot.png)

 ## Installation <a name="installation-instructions"></a>
-One loads the Heroku web application linked in this README above
+One loads the Heroku web application linked in this README above.

 ## Usage <a name="usage-instructions"></a>
 Type each note title and note description first in order to see Save and Clear Form buttons appear.